PRESS RELEASE

-Priory addiction expert at Roehampton Hospital explains the link between anxiety and alcohol
+Priory addiction expert at Priory Hospital Roehampton explains the link between anxiety and alcohol

 The feeling of being overwhelmed or anxious while recovering from excessive drinking is distressing, and can trigger panic attacks, say experts.

-Priory consultant psychiatrist Dr Niall Campbell, a UK addiction expert based at Priory’s Roehampton Hospital in south-west London, says it is extremely common among patients he sees.
+Priory Consultant Psychiatrist, Dr Niall Campbell, a UK addiction expert based at Priory Hospital Roehampton in South-West London, says it's extremely common amongst the patients he sees.

 The NHS defines binge drinking as ‘drinking heavily over a short space of time’ or drinking to get drunk.
-More than eight units of alcohol in a single session for males, or more than six units in a single session for females is the technical definition - equivalent to about four pints of normal strength beer for a man or three pints for a woman.
+More than eight units of alcohol in a single session for men, or more than six units in a single session for women is the technical definition - equivalent to about four pints of normal strength beer for a man or three pints for a woman.

 Over a week, it advises men and women not to regularly drink more than 14 units – a small glass of wine contains 1.5 units.
-A unit is about half a pint of normal strength beer or lager or cider, or a single small shot of spirits (25ml).
+A unit is about half a pint of normal strength beer, lager or cider, or a single small shot of spirits (25ml).

-“If it has got to a point where you are experiencing these symptoms, you need to be taking stock of your drinking habits and seriously considering why and how much you are drinking and cutting down or giving up, especially in the run-up to times like Christmas.
+“If it's gotten to a point where you're experiencing these symptoms, you need to be taking stock of your drinking habits, seriously considering why and how much you're drinking and cutting down or giving up, especially in the run-up to times like Christmas.
 You need to consider how you can deter yourself from future heavy drinking.
 This is absolutely a wake-up call to re-assess your drinking habits.
-As the Princess of Wales said recently, no one is immune to addiction, addiction is a serious mental health condition.”
+As the Princess of Wales said recently, no-one is immune to addiction, and addiction is a serious mental health condition.”

 Dr Campbell adds: “Without the need to go into the office regularly, or attend meetings in person, people prone to drinking heavily and regularly are finding more opportunities to continue this behaviour, and this increases the risk of hugely heightened anxiety.
-And for younger adults in particular, being cut off from an office, and maybe still living with parents, there is an enormous emotional strain – and we are seeing more depression and anxiety in the 20+ age group, which in many cases leads to unhealthy and addictive alcohol behaviours.
+And for younger adults in particular, being cut off from an office, and maybe still living with parents, there's enormous emotional strain – and we're seeing more depression and anxiety in the 20+ age group, which in many cases leads to unhealthy and addictive alcohol behaviours.

-“It has not been easy for people to suddenly spend a lot of time at home, and the effect on personal relationships has been acute.
+“It hasn't been easy for people to suddenly spend a lot of time at home, and the effect on personal relationships has been acute.
 Zoom and Teams are no substitute for face-to-face contact.
-Being in close vicinity with family many hours a day, especially in a small house with limited outdoor space, is a big adjustment - as is working isolated at home - and we have seen so-called “wine o’clock” starting earlier and earlier in the afternoon.”
+Being in close vicinity with family many hours a day, especially in a small house with limited outdoor space, is a big adjustment - as is working isolated at home - and we have seen so-called 'wine o’clock' starting earlier and earlier in the afternoon.”

 ENDS